studiobakers/eslint-config-base/README.md

 ## TypeScript

 * Disable `no-undef` in your eslint config as TSC already catches related errors.
-Enabled `no-undef` rule causes problems if you try to use TS only features like `enums`.
+Enabled `no-undef` rule causes problems if you try to use TS only features like `enum`.
   ```
   {
     rules:{